ably77/gloo-mesh-singlecluster-argocd/README.md

 ```

 ## Configure Mesh Config
-Lastly, lets configure our default mesh config by deploying an Argo Application that is synced to the Argo CD Application named `mesh-config`.
-This application is set to deploy any valid YAML configuration in the `easybutton/mesh-config` directory onto the cluster.
+Lastly, lets configure our default mesh config by deploying an Argo Application that is configured to deploy any valid YAML configuration in the `easybutton/mesh-config` directory onto the cluster.

 ```
 kubectl apply --context gloo -f - <<EOF
 apiVersion: argoproj.io/v1alpha1